 All over-the-counter trades involve a certain amount of risk that you will pay too much or too little.
 Although, in the case of dark pool trading, you can mitigate that by aligning your trades with the publicly available data.
 However, traders on a dark pool are typically acting in advance of the market.
 The stocks that you buy or sell today could swing wildly in price quite soon.

 The average size of a dark pool transaction has dropped to little more than 180 to 200 shares per transaction.
 This is a far cry from the original intent of ATS.
-Nevertheless, dark pool exchanges are built for institutional investors looking to act in advance of market knowledge.
-These traders typically have far more experience than a retail investor and have information about the product they are buying or selling that you do not.
+Nevertheless, dark pool exchanges are good for institutional investors looking to act in advance of market knowledge.
+These traders typically have far more experience than a retail investor.
+In fact, they often have information about the product they are buying or selling that you don’t.
 Acting in this market means taking a significant risk that this information will prove valuable.

-Dark pool investing isn’t usually something the average retail investor will take part in, but it may be useful for institutional investors and companies.
-When large scale investors plan to buy or sell a substantial amount of stock, it could influence other investors to do the same, affecting the entire market significantly.
+Dark pool investing isn’t usually something the average retail investor will take part in.
+However, it may be useful for institutional investors and companies.
+When large scale investors plan to buy or sell a substantial amount of stock, it could influence other investors to do the same.
+This would, in turn, affect the entire market significantly.
 Dark pool trading helps prevent that from happening.
 However, there is still significant risk that comes with this type of investing.

 Tips for Dark Pool Investors

 - If you’re interested in dark pool investing, consider working with a financial advisor to ensure it’s the right move for you.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Before considering dark pool investing, be sure to consider all of the investment types out there.
-From stocks and bonds to mutual funds and CDs, there’s sure to be one that’s the right fit for you and your experience level.
+From stocks to bonds to mutual funds, there’s sure to be one that’s right for you.